 Different Ways Your Case Can Finalise in the Magistrates’ Court

-The article Different Ways Your Case Can Finalise in the Magistrates’ Court is written by Annamiek Van Loon, Lawyer, Doogue + George Defence Lawyers.
+The article Different Ways Your Case Can Finalise in the Magistrates’ Court is written by Annamiek Van Loon, Associate, Doogue + George Defence Lawyers.

 Annamiek was admitted to practice in 2017 and is currently based at our Sunshine office.
 She is experienced in handling criminal cases at the Magistrates' Courts especially where it involves contested charges or bail applications as well as pleas of guilty.